wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

 All of the tags are from the 16H5 family.

+.. note:: Many of the pictures in this documentation are from the 32H11 family, which are similar (but not identical) to the 16H5 actually in use for FRC.
+All the underlying concepts are the same.

 .. collapse:: What is the 16H5 family?

    The AprilTag library implementation defines standards on how sets of tags should be designed.
 Some of the possible tag families `are described here <https://www.ssontech.com/docs/SynthEyesUM_files/Choosing_an_AprilTag.html>`__.